BinghamtonRover/Dashboard/README.md

 flutter build macos
 ```

-Note that Flutter is not cross-platform, which means you can only output executables for the platform you compile on.
+Note that Flutter's compiler is not cross-platform, which means you can only output executables for the platform you compile on.
 The location of the executable differs by platform:

 - Windows: `build\windows\runner\Release`
 - Linux: `build/linux/x64/release/bundle`